OlivierGeorgeon/osoyoo/docs/Part_2_Easy_to_Read_Python_Control_of_Robot.md

-# Part II: An Easy-to-Read Overview of the Robot Car Project: Modifying for Python Control
+# Part II: An Easy-to-Read Overview of the Robot Car ("PetitCat") Project: Modifying for Python Control

 ##